redpesk-devtools/kernel-config-optimization/documentation/configure-linux-kernel.md

 ## Disable unused drivers

-Disabling unused drivers is a key step in optimizing the boot time of a Linux kernel, especially for embedded or industrial systems where specific hardware configurations are well-defined.
-Below is a list of common driver categories and examples of drivers you can consider disabling to streamline your kernel and reduce boot time:
+Disabling unused drivers is a key step in optimizing the boot time of a Linux Kernel, especially for embedded or industrial systems where specific hardware configurations are well-defined.

+Use `make menuconfig` to go to the configuration of the Kernel!

+*This requires to already have your defconfig declared and used*.
+For more reference, go [here](https://docs.kernel.org/kbuild/kconfig.html)!

-Use make menuconfig during kernel compilation to disable unnecessary drivers.
-Navigate to "Device Drivers" and uncheck drivers not required for the system.
-Smaller kernels reduce initialization times.
+So our goal is to disable unnecessary drivers.
+Navigate to `Device Drivers` and uncheck drivers not required for the system.
+See our examples below!

-If your system doesn’t require certain networking features, you can disable:

 ### 01 Unnecessary protocols

+If your system doesn’t require certain networking features:

 * Appletalk: `CONFIG_ATALK`
 * AX.25 and Packet Radio: `CONFIG_X25`